ehansis/multidoist/README.md

 # multidoist
 Schedule and plan multiple todoist tasks for long-running multi-step processes.

+**Disclaimer:** This is a quick, hacky script.
+Use at your own risk.

 ## What for?
 This is ideal for your favourite Covid-19 lockdown activity: bread baking!
 Good bread requires multiple steps with long wait times in-between.